giampaolo/psutil/docs/api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Constants for getting or setting process resource limits, to be used in in conjunction with :meth:`Process.rlimit`.
-See :func:`resource.getrlimit` for further information.
+The meaning of each constant is explained in :func:`resource.getrlimit` documentation.

 .. availability:: Linux, FreeBSD